Hackathon Issues and Tasks

 Take an EVM project of ours whose smart contract has been deployed to only a few of our supported EVM chains and deploy the contract to another supported EVM chain or to a new worthy EVM chain that we do not support yet.

-Our supported EVM chains are Ethereum Classic, Ethereum, BSC, Base, Citrea Testnet.
+Our supported EVM chains are Ethereum Classic, Ethereum, Polygon, BSC, Base, Citrea Testnet.

 A worthy not yet supported EVM chain is a chain that shares our values and principles and has a good chance of long-term sustainability.